 The municipal waste will be taken to a solid waste landfill.
-After removal of the solid waste is completes soil samples will be collected from beneath the waste fill area and analyzed for VOCs.
+After removal of the solid waste is completed soil samples will be collected from beneath the waste fill area and analyzed for VOCs.
+We plan to collect one sample from the soils beneath each of the four cells which contain the municipal waste.